 \subsubsection{Generating depth inconsistency mask}

-As mentioned above, training the depth network by minimizing the re-projection loss function under the static environment assumption will lead to over-fitting problems in dynamic regions.
-To relieve the problem of dynamic objects, we leverage the over-fitting performance of the multi-frame depth network to generate the depth inconsistency mask.
-Due to the embedded cost volume, the over-fitting problem of the multi-frame depth network is much heavier than that of the single-frame depth network, since the single-frame texture feature are similar whether the objects are dynamic or static but the spatial-temporal feature will be much different in these two different patterns.
+As mentioned above, training the depth network by minimizing the photo-metric loss function under the static environment assumption will lead to under/over-estimation problems in dynamic regions.
+To relieve the problem of dynamic objects, we leverage the inconsistent performance of the multi-frame depth network to generate the depth inconsistency mask.
+Due to the embedded cost volume, the under/over-estimation problem of the multi-frame depth network is much heavier than that of the single-frame depth network, since the single-frame texture feature are similar whether the objects are dynamic or static but the spatial-temporal feature will be much different in these two different patterns.

-Under this observation, we first train a multi-frame depth network without depth supervision in the dynamic regions.
-In order to keep the consistent performance in static regions, we use the static frame augmentation and zero cost volume augmentation~\cite{watson2021temporal} during training, such that the over-fitting multi-frame depth network can generate more reliable depth prediction in the static regions.
-The pre-trained multi-frame network is used to generate over-fitting depth prediction $D_{o}$.
-To obtain reference depth prediction $D_r$, we pre-train a single-frame depth network separately.
-For robust performance in dynamic regions, we use the HRNet-18~\cite{wang2020deep} as the backbone of the single-frame depth network.
-The different resolution exchanging information enhances the robustness of context feature extraction, leading to robust performance in the dynamic regions.
-Given the over-fitting depth prediction $D_{o}$ and robust depth prediction $D_r$, we express the depth inconsistency masks as $M_{co}$, $M_{con}$, and $M_{ground}$:
+Under this observation, we first train a multi-frame depth network without any regularization on the dynamic regions.
+In order to keep the consistent performance in static regions, we use the static frame augmentation and zero cost volume augmentation~\cite{watson2021temporal} during training, such that the multi-frame depth network can learn from the texture features rather than rely on the spatial-temporal features.
+The pre-trained multi-frame network is then used to generate inconsistent depth prediction $D_i$.
+To obtain consistent depth prediction $D_i$, we pre-train a single-frame depth network separately as~\cite{godard2019digging}.
+For more consistent performance in dynamic regions, we use the HRNet-18~\cite{wang2020deep} as the backbone of the single-frame depth network.
+The dense feature fusion in HRNet enhances the robustness of texture feature extraction, leading to robust performance in dynamic regions.
+Given the inconsistent depth prediction $D_i$ and consistent depth prediction $D_c$, we express the depth inconsistency masks from $M_o$, $M_u$, and $M_g$: